4 Essential Elements of a Homeschool Spanish Curriculum

 The importance of speaking and using Spanish is essential to any learner.
 Many Spanish curriculums put an emphasis on translating phrases into English or put more energy into reading and writing.
 While these aren’t bad things to do, they skip the most important element – speaking.

 Language students who have an emphasis on conversation use a different part of their brains as they speak than when they write out an exercise or read a textbook.
 The combination of all three makes for a more complete and immersive experience and helps learners master Spanish on a deeper level.

-At HSA, your child has a Spanish speaker to practice with one on one as part of their daily practice.
+At Homeschool Spanish Academy, your child has a Spanish speaker to practice with one on one as part of their daily practice.
 It helps them internalize each word and make it their own as they work through the program.

-Every class and program is different, which is HSA has worked to be the best on the market.
-Try a free trial session today and see for yourself why our teachers and our curriculum are helping so many students become bilingual.
+Try a free trial session today and see for yourself why our teachers and our homeschool Spanish curriculum are helping so many students become bilingual.
 Click here to schedule your class.